arwhyte/SI506-2019Fall/docs/syllabi/SI506-syllabus-2019F-arwhyte.md

 ### Final Project

 The weekly problem sets are designed to prepare you for submitting a final project that will involve Python scripting.
-A project plan outlining the final project deliverable's purpose, design and relevant implementation details is due two weeks before submission of the final project.
-The final project plan is worth 100 points while the final project is worth 2400 points.
+The final project is worth 2500 points.
 More details regarding final project requirements will be provided in class.

 ## Calendar Highlights: Midterm exam, Final Project, and meeting cancellations